fabrizioromanelli/python-mercuryapi/README.md

 Gets the frequencies for the reader to use, in kHz.

 #### reader.set_hop_table(*list*)
 Sets the frequencies for the reader to use, in kHz.
+This must be done *after* any call to reader.set_region(*region*), otherwise it will be ignored.

 #### reader.get_hop_time()
 Gets the frequency hop time, in milliseconds.